SAP/open-resource-discovery/docs/index.md

 ## Future Plans

-We are thinking about ways to make ORD publishing more efficient when there is a lot of tenant specific metadata or data changes happen frequently and replication is more time critical.

 Now that ORD is [open-source](https://sap.github.io/open-resource-discovery/), a potential next step is to work with partners on a true industry wide standard, as ORD is currently focused on  SAPs requirements.
+We are also part of the publicly funded [IPCEI CIS](https://www.bmwk.de/Redaktion/EN/Artikel/Industry/ipcei-cis.html) project, where we also work towards this goal.

 The specification itself is designed to be generic, so most SAP specific aspects are described as [spec extensions](./spec-extensions).
 Some concepts like [namespaces](./spec-v1/#namespaces) could be further standardized if there's a need for cross-company metadata exchange.

+We are thinking about ways to make ORD publishing more efficient when there is a lot of tenant specific metadata or data changes happen frequently and replication is more time critical.
+There is also need to make publishing easier for simple, static providers that prefer publishing on deploy-time.